 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
-Additional information, including steps to enroll in credit monitoring, may be found in the Steps You Can Take to Help Protect Personal Information section below.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors over the next 12 to 24 months.
+We further encourage you to enroll in the complementary services being provided through Experian.